Complete 2024 LingQ Review: Abundant Authentic Content but Lacks Writing and Speaking Skills

 I found it amusing to try and clear all the blue from the lesson, by clicking on each word and either marking it as already known, or flagging it for later study.

-As LingQ’s motto (“Learn Languages from Content You Love”) suggests, there is a large amount of content available for language learners to choose from.
+There is a huge amount of content available for language learners to choose from.

 LingQ makes this content pretty easy to navigate by sorting it into different topics.
 These topics include business, sports, science, self-help and more.

 Further, the content is divided into six levels, from Beginner 1 to Advanced 2.

 Each lesson also has a percentage beside it.
 This percentage lets you know how many unknown words are in a given lesson.
 The lower the percentage, the easier it will be for you to follow along.
 LingQ puts higher percentages in red, signaling that the lesson contains many unknown words and may be hard to follow.

 Since you can study anything that you want, I found it useful to see at a glance how challenging a lesson would be for me.

 While a lot of the material is created or uploaded by LingQ users, every language has a couple of courses created by the LingQ program itself.
 These courses are generally catered toward complete beginners to help them get a basis in the language and get the hang of how the LingQ program works.

 One of the most unique features of LingQ is that it lets users upload their own content.
 This really drives home the idea that you can master a language using content they enjoy; if the program is missing something you want, just add it!